 Can I change to a different refrigerant?

 No, not without changing your equipment.
 Systems that were manufactured to use R-22 refrigerant can only use R-22, although some can be retrofitted to use alternative refrigerants.
 Since 2010, manufacturers of air conditioning equipment stopped making systems that rely on R-22.
 Newer systems most frequently use R-410A, a blend of refrigerants that does not contain ozone-depleting hydro-chlorofluorocarbons (HCFCs).
-Beginning 2015, R-410A is the required industry standard.
+Beginning in 2015, R-410A is the required industry standard.

 Should I change my system?

-When it comes to your heating or cooling system, the decision to invest in new equipment is normally driven by either the failure of existing equipment (and subsequent repair vs. replace cost evaluation), or the increasing costs to operate it.
+When it comes to your heating or cooling system, the decision to invest in new equipment is normally driven by either the failure of existing equipment (and subsequent repair vs. replace cost evaluation) or the increasing costs to operate it.
 When it comes to air conditioning systems requiring R-22, it’s no different.
-If your system is newer, it may be more cost effective to maintain it.
+If your system is newer, it may be more cost-effective to maintain it.
 If it is older, installing a more energy-efficient system that uses R-410A may help you save money on both fronts.
 We can help advise you of available options based on your structure and needs.

 R-22 is often referred to by a brand name such as Freon®.
 R-410A is often referred to by a brand name such as Puron®.